mobiletest2016/machine-learning-articles/articles/beyond-swish-the-lisht-activation-function.md

 [![](images/swish_deriv-1024x511.png)]

-Even though the vanishing gradients problem is much less severe in case of Swish, only inputs of \[latex\]x >= 2\[/latex\] result in gradients of 1 and (sometimes) higher.
+Even though the vanishing gradients problem is much less severe in case of Swish, only inputs of $x >= 2$ result in gradients of 1 and (sometimes) higher.
 In any other case, the gradient will still cause the chain to get smaller with increasing layers.

 Hence, indeed - as Roy et al. (2019) argue: Swish does not fully avoid the vanishing gradients problem.